careerbuilder/DataScienceAPIDocumentation/ResumeParsing.md

 Input should be provided in the POST request body, and content type should be either JSON or Form Vars (xml is not accepted)

-document: We accept .doc, .docx, .pdf, .rtf, .txt, .odt, .pages, and .wps documents given in a BASE64 encoded string.
-Please note that .pages is not accepted by Textkernel; you will need to specify another parser.
-(Required)
+document: We accept .doc, .docx, .pdf, .rtf, .txt, .odt, and .wps documents given in a BASE64 encoded string.

+   *** PLEASE NOTE THAT .PAGES FILES ARE NO LONGER ACCEPTED BY THE RESUME PARSING SERVICE! ***

 language: ISO 639-1 language code (i.e. en, en-gb, es-419), this is used if a service is not specified to determine the parsing service we wish to use. (optional)